 - 20% coinsurance, after $1,000 deductible, therapist charges $150/session → After you spend $1,000 in medical costs this year, your plan will reimburse you $120 of your therapy fee each time you submit a claim; your effective therapy cost is $24/session.

-Any therapy type that is evidence-based and utilized for the purposes of diagnosis and treatment of mental health conditions should be covered by United plans.
+Any therapy type that is evidence-based and used for the purposes of diagnosis and treatment of mental health conditions should be covered by United Healthcare plans.

 What kinds of therapy does United not cover?

-Like most insurances, it is not typical for United to cover services unrelated to a diagnosable mental health condition, such as:
+Like most insurances, it is not typical for United Healthcare to cover services unrelated to possible mental health concerns that are not diagnosable, such as:

 - Couples counseling - Couples counseling is typically not covered by insurance, because relationship issues, while a significant source of stress, are not considered a diagnosable mental health condition.

-- Life coaching - Life coaching is not covered by insurance because it focuses on achieving personal goals, rather than treating a diagnosable mental health condition.
+- Life coaching - Life coaching is not covered by insurance because it focuses on achieving personal goals, rather than mental health counseling for a treatable disorder.

-- Career coaching - Career coaching is not covered by insurance because it focuses on achieving professional goals, rather than treating a diagnosable mental health condition.
+- Career coaching - Career coaching is not covered by insurance because it focuses on achieving professional goals, rather than treatment of a mental health condition.

-United is also unlikely to cover therapy sessions occurring outside the therapy office, because of the greater potential for risk involved.
+United Healthcare services are also unlikely to cover therapy sessions occurring outside the therapy office, because of the greater potential for risk involved.

-While clients may sometimes benefit from services rendered outside of the therapy office, such as a client with an eating disorder needing support in the grocery store, or a client with a phobia of driving needing support in the car, these services are not likely to be covered by insurance and must be paid for out-of-pocket.
+While clients may sometimes benefit from services rendered outside of the therapy office for mental health disorders, such as a client with an eating disorder needing support in the grocery store, or a client with a phobia of driving needing support in the car, these behavioral health resources are not likely to be covered by insurance and must be paid for out-of-pocket.

 Does United Behavioral Health cover couples therapy?

-No. While it depends on your specific plan, it is unlikely that United will cover couples counseling.
+No. While it depends on your specific plan, it is unlikely that United Healthcare services will cover couples counseling.

 That said, even if your insurance doesn't directly cover it, you still have options for getting affordable couples counseling.
 Here are five ways to pay for couples counseling if it’s not included in your health insurance plan.

-Do I need to see my doctor before visiting an United therapist?
+Do I need to see my doctor before visiting a therapist with United?

 If you need to see your primary care doctor before visiting a United therapist depends on your insurance plan type:

-- HMO or POS plan: Yes, you are typically required to see your primary care physician for a referral to therapy before United will pay for services
+- HMO or POS (Point of Service) plan: Yes, you are typically required to see your primary care physician for a referral to therapy before United Healthcare services will pay for therapy.

 - PPO or EPO plan: No, you typically don’t need to see your primary care physician for a referral to therapy before United will pay for services.

 This referral requirement is also called pre-authorization (or prior authorization).
-Pre-authorization is a process where a health provider, in this case your therapist, must get approval from your insurance company before providing you with care in order for the services to be covered.
+Pre-authorization is a process where a health provider, in this case your behavioral health specialist, must get approval from your insurance company before providing you with care for the services to be covered.

-Your Summary of Benefits should indicate whether you need pre-authorization for outpatient mental health services.
+Your Summary of Benefits should show whether you need pre-authorization for outpatient mental health services.

-Yes, United does usually cover video therapy sessions, which you can use in place of an in-person visit to your therapist’s office.
+Yes, United does usually cover video therapy sessions, which you can use in place of an in-person visit to your local healthcare provider’s office.

-Video sessions are also an option for managing medications without an office visit.
+Mental health benefits often include video sessions as an option for managing medications without an office visit.